Kentuck Knob: Bedroom and carport wing

-Impact
+Impact and legacy

 Reception

 The scholar James D. Van Trump described the house in 1964 as "a document of the mountains and the sky, as well as another profound and valid Wrightian statement of the life of man in nature".
 A reporter for the St. Petersburg Times called the house "an example of an interior that echoes its exterior surroundings".
 A writer for The Guardian said that the house demonstrated Wright's tendency to construct non-rectangular rooms and blur the distinction between indoor and outdoor spaces.
 A Financial Times commentator called Kentuck Knob "a homily to the hexagon", while other writers compared the shape to a ship's prow.
 Wright's longtime archivist Bruce Brooks Pfeiffer, who directed the Taliesin West archives, regarded Kentuck Knob as "one of the better executed of Wright's later homes".
 Donald Hoffmann, who wrote a book about the house, said it "occupies a special place" in Wright's portfolio because of its location, plan, and workmanship and material quality.

 After Kentuck Knob opened to the public in 1996, a writer for The Daily American said that the house was "a hospitable, not formidable, estate", and a writer for The Patriot-News said that the house had a timeless aura because of "the forward-looking nature of Wright's design".
-Another critic, for the Richmond Times-Dispatch, regarded the house as having a "serene setting" and said the design gave the impression that the boundary between indoor and outdoor spaces had been blurred.
+Another critic, for the Richmond Times-Dispatch, regarded the house as having a "serene setting" and said the design muddied the boundary between indoor and outdoor spaces.
 A Post-Gazette writer, touring the house, described it in 2001 as having "the classiest clutter I've seen recently", despite Wright's aversion to cluttered homes.
 Ellen Uzelac of The Baltimore Sun wrote that the house has "a quiet quality ... a free-flowing movement and light that changes with the hour", while a writer for the Guelph Mercury said that Kentuck Knob's design exceeded that of a regular residence because it "exudes that unmistakable mania for detail, that sweeping appreciation for nature".

 Several commentators have compared Kentuck Knob with Fallingwater.

+Several commentators have compared Kentuck Knob with Fallingwater.
 Van Trump said in 1964 that the houses "are completely different in site, outlook and construction".
-A writer for the Central New Jersey Home News said that the house was smaller in scale and cozier compared to Fallingwater, which was more akin to a palace.
+A writer for the Central New Jersey Home News said that the house was smaller in scale and cozier, while Fallingwater was more akin to a palace.
 The Pittsburgh Post-Gazette wrote in 2001 that, whereas Fallingwater was good for entertaining guests, "Kentuck Knob is a house you can actually imagine yourself cooking breakfast in or folding laundry while you watch TV".
 Other writers described Kentuck Knob as being cozy and welcoming compared with Fallingwater.
-A New York Times reporter called Kentuck Knob "a gem designed with Wright's trademark ingenuity" despite being "less spectacular" than Fallingwater, while another Times writer said that Kentuck Knob still had many noteworthy design details while being less crowded than Fallingwater.
+A New York Times reporter said that, despite being "less spectacular", Kentuck Knob was "a gem designed with Wright's trademark ingenuity".
+Another Times writer said it still had many noteworthy design details and was less crowded.
 Lord Palumbo personally believed that Fallingwater was "the greater house, but it lacks the human dimension" compared to his own residence.